akuny/akuny.github.io/_drafts/transaction-script-two.md

 in the Platinum tier that submit at least two job postings a week get one featured post for every additional job posting they submit each week.

-Consider the nightmare of conditional logic we'd have to reckon with if we cram this additional logic into that poor callback.
+Consider the mess we'd have to reckon with if we cram this additional logic into that poor callback.
 It's enough to reconsider our approach: maybe there's a better way to design our backend, given the complicated business rules we now have to handle?
 Next time, we'll reason